Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```bash
     make compile_host TARGET=hw
     ```
-## Launch Application and generate Reports
+## Launch Application and Generate Reports

 1. Run application as follows by first sourcing runtime setup script if you have not done so before:

     ```bash